rgeraldes24/solc/docs/types/value-types.rst

         // Since enum types are not part of the ABI, the signature of "getChoice"
         // will automatically be changed to "getChoice() returns (uint8)"
-        // for all matters external to Solidity. function getChoice() public view returns (ActionChoices) {
+        // for all matters external to Hyperion. function getChoice() public view returns (ActionChoices) {
             return choice;
         }